libass/libass-tests/regression/README.md

  - Symlinks to font files for `compare` to use.
 Read below.

 ### Fonts
-To take the system font wildcard out of the equation, `compare` disables system font provider and only uses font files from each tests directory.
-To avoid unnecessary duplicates all font files are inside the `regression/.font` dir;
-required fonts are symlinked into the test dir.
+To get a consistent test environment, `compare` disables system font providers and only uses font files from each test group's directory.
+To not duplicate all font files, all font files are pplaced into the common `.fonts` directory with required fonts being symlinked into the individual test group dirs.